 Lease?
 NO Grant related?
 NO Public Works?
 NO

 Fiscal Impact

-Approved in Current Yea Approved in Current Year Budget?
+Approved in Current Yea or Budget?
 YES

 Total Cost \$ 450,000

 Current Year Cost \$ 450,000

-Subsequent Year(s) Cos t \$ 80,000
+Subsequent Year(s) Cost \$ 80,000

 Orders will be a mixture of new hose for new pumpers, paid with American Rescue Plan Act funds, and replacement of existing hose that has reached the end of its useful life, paid with Fire/Emergency Medical Services funds.